-The Head of Data and MIS carries out checks to confirm that potential new starters are eligible to work in the UK and they carryout identity checks using documents such as passport / birth certificates.
+The Head of Operations carries out checks to confirm that potential new starters are eligible to work in the UK and they carry out identity checks using documents such as passport / birth certificates.
 References are also sought for all new starters and all appointments are made subject to acceptable references being received,

-The Head of Data and MIS ensures that we adhere to our safer recruitment process which includes guidelines for advertising roles, clearly stating our commitment to safeguarding and identifying the DBS requirement, CV check and checking gaps in employment history, a completed application form (we will only progress applicants that complete our application form) and qualification checks.
-When shortlisting candidates, the Head of Data and MIS asks the candidate to declare in writing, if they have a criminal record or if they are on the child / adult barred list.
+The Senior Management Team ensure that we adhere to our safer recruitment process which includes guidelines for advertising roles, clearly stating our commitment to safeguarding and identifying the DBS requirement, CV check and checking gaps in employment history, a completed application form (we will only progress applicants that complete our application form) and qualification checks.